NachoColl/blockchain-web-services/docs/index.md

   <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>The use of blockchain private wallets should only be required if adding value to the solution proposal.</li>
 </ul>

-Any company or developer can start using Blockchain Web Services API without any previous knowledge of Blockchains and without having to create and secure a Wallet or exchange USD to pay transaction fees.

 <pre><code class="js">var parameters = {
   contract: "Ethereum.Database.Immutable",
   version: 2,